Last Updated: July 14, 2026

 Prerequisites for Tecno Pop 5 BD2d Firmware

->Do not skip this section.
+Do not skip this section.
 Most failed Tecno flashes result from rushing through preparation steps.
-VCOM driver installation is essential for the Tecno Pop 5 BD2d and other MediaTek devices.
-Windows may show the device in Device Manager and SP Flash Tool will still not detect it without proper VCOM driver installation.
+The VCOM driver installation is critical for the Tecno Pop 5 BD2d and other MediaTek devices.
+Windows may show the device in Device Manager, but SP Flash Tool will not detect it without the correct VCOM driver.

 - Record IMEI Before Flashing: Dial *#06# and save both IMEI numbers, a screenshot works.
 If flashing corrupts the baseband, these numbers are needed to restore cellular connectivity.

-- Unlink Google Accounts: Go to Settings, then Accounts, and remove all Google accounts.
+- Unlink Google Accounts: Go to Settings > Accounts and remove all Google accounts.
 This prevents Factory Reset Protection from activating after the flash.
-This is the most skipped step and causes the most post-flash issues.
+This is the most commonly skipped step and causes the most post-flash issues.

 - Full Data Backup: Flashing erases everything.
 Transfer photos, contacts, app data, and important files to your computer or cloud backup before starting.

-- Charge the Battery: Ensure at least 50% charge.
-A dead battery during flash can corrupt the system partition and create bigger problems.
+- Charge the Battery: Maintain at least 50% charge.
+A dead battery during flashing can corrupt the system partition and create more serious problems.

 - Windows PC and USB Cable: You need a Windows computer and a data-capable USB cable.
-Cheap charge-only cables are the number one reason flash tools fail to detect devices.
+Cheap charge-only cables are the primary reason flash tools fail to detect devices.

 - Driver Installation: